Luxair Flight 9642: Victims

-Nationalities of passengers and crew

 Response

 Following the crash, a hospital in Belgium was put on alert.
 A total of 300 police officers were dispatched to the crash site.
 Government of Luxembourg requested additional help from the Belgian government, which deployed three helicopters to the crash site and a military hospital was put on standby.

 Incumbent Prime Minister of Luxembourg Jean-Claude Juncker visited the site of the accident on the same day of the crash, accompanied by Luxembourgish Interior Minister Michel Wolter, Transport Minister Henri Grethen and Grand Duchess of Luxembourg Maria Teresa.
 An emergency meeting was eventually convened by the prime minister to investigate the crash.
 German Transport Minister Manfred Stolpe visited the country to meet with officials regarding the crash of Flight 9642.

 Relatives of the victims were ushered to a special morgue to see the victims.
 Psychological counseling would be provided by the state for affected family members.
 State flags were ordered to be lowered at half-mast across the country until 10 November.
 A ceremonial service was held on 7 November, followed by another service which was held on 10 November on the capital's Notre-Dame cathedral.

 Investigation

 Officials could not theorize on the possible causes of the accident during the initial aftermath of the crash.
 They did note that the flight's destination airport was covered by autumnal fog.
-Nearby residents of Niederanven stated that the fog at the time of the accident was very thick, so much that nearby residents couldn't realize that a crash had just occurred, even though Niederanven was in close proximity to the crash site.
+Nearby residents of Niederanven stated that the fog at the time of the accident was very thick, so much that nearby residents could not realize that a crash had just occurred, even though Niederanven was in close proximity to the crash site.

 The maintenance logbook was also clean.
 The aircraft was inspected by a maintenance crew on the evening before the flight.
 The only recurring defect was the inoperative anti-skid system, which was rectified a day before the accident.